kenFlowers/week-4-game/README.md

-# week-4-game
+# Crystal Collector
-A game in JQUERY
+Crystal collector is a game using HTML, CSS, Javascript, and JQUERY.